 Set URL Parameters

-If you run an eCommerce site or any other that uses URL parameters (question marks and equal signs you see in links), you can let search engines know how to approach them with the help of canonicalization and robots.txt.
+If you run an ecommerce site or any other site that uses URL parameters (the question marks and equal signs you see in links), you can control how search engines handle them with the help of canonicalization and robots.txt.
 This way, Google will understand when parameters are just duplicating pages and when they’re creating unique content worth indexing.

 Implement 301 Redirects